 The group for Bioinformatics is headed by Dr. Christian Gilissen.

-To guarantee the quality, Genome Diagnostics is accredited for ISO 15189_2012 (accreditation number M100) and participates in the relevant quality assessment programs (since 2001) of the EMQN, UKNEQAS, CEQAS and CF Network (see certificates for past two years).
-Genome Diagnostics is registered on the websites of Orphanet and GeneTests.
+To guarantee the quality, Genome Diagnostics is accredited for ISO 15189_2012 (accreditation number M100) and participates in the relevant quality assessment programs (since 2001) of the EMQN, GenQA, CEQAS and CF Network (see certificates for past two years).
+Genome Diagnostics is registered on the website of Orphanet.

 Interpretation and nomenclature